Autodesk/pgbelt/docs/quickstart.md

     $ belt status testdatacenter1

+## Step 2: Create Indexes on the target database before your application cutover

+To ensure the bulk COPY phase of the migration runs faster, indexes are not made in the destination database during setup.
+They need to be built and this process should be done before the cutover to not prolong your cutover window.
+You should run this command during a period of low traffic.

+    $ belt create-indexes testdatacenter1 database1

-## Step 2: Run ANALYZE on the target database before your application cutover
+## Step 3: Run ANALYZE on the target database before your application cutover

 This is typically run some time before your application cutover, so the target database performs better with the dataset once the application cuts over to the target database.

     $ belt analyze testdatacenter1 database1

-## Step 3: Stop write traffic to your source database
+## Step 4: Stop write traffic to your source database

 This would be the beginning of your application downtime.
 We revoke all login permissions on the source host using `belt` to ensure writes can no longer occur.
 You may want to do this, then restart Postgres connections on your application to ensure connections can no longer write.

     $ belt revoke-logins testdatacenter1 database1

-## Step 4: Stop forward replication
+## Step 5: Stop forward replication

 Once write traffic has stopped on the source database, we need to stop replication in the forward direction.

     $ belt teardown-forward-replication testdatacenter1 database1

-## Step 5: Sync all the missing bits from source to destination (that could not be done by replication)
+## Step 6: Sync all the missing bits from source to destination (that could not be done by replication)

 PgLogical (used for the actual replication) can't handle the following: